i-assis/cv/docs/cv/experienceTeachingResearch.md

       - Some tutoring.
       - Reviewer/writer of class material.

-  - Only candidate to pass selection with a 10/10.
+  - Passed selection with a 10/10 (unprecedented).

 ## **Freelance Teacher**